 17-) Do not mess with your trade laws if you don’t know what you’re doing.

-18-) You can change your recruitment laws at any moment and your manpower pool will fill up in an instant.
-No point doing that ahead of time.
+18-) You can change your recruitment laws at any moment, and your manpower pool will fill up in an instant.
+No point in doing that ahead of time.
 Do keep in mind that it costs Political Power, tho.

-19-) Once World Tension reaches 25% democracies will start guaranteeing nations you justified wars on.
+19-) Once World Tension reaches 25%, democracies will start guaranteeing nations you justified wars.
 Either do the invasions before that happens or be ready to face both France and the UK.
-At that point the invaded nation will (almost) always join one of the other factions.
-In some situations it may even mean bringing a new one into war against you.
+At that point, the invaded nation will (almost) always join one of the other factions.
+In some situations, it may even mean bringing a new one into war against you.

 20-) Don’t forget about your police forces.
 Use Cavalry units with Military Police brigades (you can add those later) and garrison them in occupied territory.

-21-) If conquered nation doesn’t belong to an existing faction (like Allies or Comintern) there will be no resistance.
+21-) If the conquered nation doesn’t belong to an existing faction (like Allies or Comintern), there will be no resistance.
 That makes invasions before 25% tension and diplomatic annexations very powerful.

-22-) Your second, in most cases, getting a guy that will increase a speed of Civilian Factory construction or increase Political Power gain.
+22-) Your second, in most cases, getting a guy that will increase the speed of Civilian Factory construction or increase Political Power gain.

-23-) Researched equipment will gain bonuses from production companies that are hired by you when the research ends.
+23-) Researched equipment will gain bonuses from production companies hired by you when the research ends.
 You don’t have to have them when you start the research.

 24-) You should try to keep researching Land Doctrines, especially early on.
-They grant superb bonuses and its good to have as many of hem as you can when the war starts.
-It is, however, ok to switch to other techs is they seem more crucial at the moment.
+They grant superb bonuses, and it’s good to have as many of them as you can when the war starts.
+It is, however, ok to switch to other techs if they seem more crucial at the moment.

 25-) Do not ignore encryption and decryption.